TheUnixDemon/DesktopSetup/README.md

 ## <u> How It Works </u>

 If the `./src/main.sh` is started it installs it's required packages via Pacman.
 After that It loads both core scripts `./src/borg/core.sh` and `./src/packages/core.sh`.
 Before the process of installation and data recovery starts.
 The core scripts are checking if, first of all, the package files (`./src/packages/pacman/*.txt`, `...`) are to be found and last but not least if the Borg server is reachable, the connection is successful, archives are found and can be mounted to the desired location.
-After that the complete process is split in two.
-Firstly the installation process of packages declared in those package files and secoundly the data recovery via Borg and Rsync.
+After that the process is split in two.
+Firstly the **installation** process of packages declared in those package files and secoundly the **data recovery** via Borg and Rsync.
 Inbetween the user has to confirm that the script should continue it's normal course.
-This interaction is recommended to keep for checking the results of package installation by hand and after that the data recovery starts and that's it.
+This interaction is recommended to keep for checking the results of package installation by hand before continuing.

 ### Packages